ah508/dragon_optimizer/readme.txt

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯

 To use the program:
+Before anything else, run template_setup.py to generate templates for the solver to use.
+Without these you actually can't do anything.
+Hope that they're all named correctly because I won't be double checking that for a few days.

 Run main_solver.py from the command line.
 To change the chosen dragon or selected settings, you'll need to modify the testing dictionary (also found in main_solver).
 This is jankier than the previous version.
 It will get better,